 SASC STATEMENT on COVID-19

 We are taking a thoughtful approach to the reopening of our libraries and following the University’s guidance to protect the health and well-being of our staff and patrons.
 We also remain committed to supporting teaching, research, and learning at the University of Florida.
-During the Fall 2020 semester, the Department of Special & Area Studies Collections (SASC) will continue to offer virtual services, in addition to limited in-person services.
+During this time, the Department of Special & Area Studies Collections (SASC) will continue to offer virtual services, in addition to limited in-person services.
 There is the possibility of on-campus visits after exhausting all other virtual access options.

 To enter any library building you will be required to wear a face covering and have your Gator1 Card (UF).
-General information on Library Services in Fall 2020 is available on the UF Libraries homepage and the Frequently Asked Questions page.
+General information on Library Services during COVID-19 is available on the UF Libraries homepage and the Frequently Asked Questions page.

 Visiting the Library during COVID-19